Concept of materiality

 Materiality identification process

-In identifying materiality, we have organized risks and opportunities based on international trends, initiatives, and other societal demands, as well as the business environment in which we operate, and evaluated and examined them from both our stakeholders' and our own perspectives.
+In identifying materiality, Lacto Japan Group have organized risks and opportunities based on international trends, initiatives, and other societal demands, as well as the business environment in which we operate, and evaluated and examined them from both our stakeholders' and our own perspectives.

-• Based on international frameworks and guidelines such as the GRI Standards and ISO 26000, the ESG index disclosure requirements survey, benchmark surveys, interviews and questionnaires with internal departments, and the knowledge of experts, we identified 10 social issues (megatrends) that are relevant to Lacto Japan and examined their impact on Lacto Japan's sustainable growth in terms of both "risks" and "opportunities".
+• Based on international frameworks and guidelines such as the GRI Standards and ISO 26000, the ESG index disclosure requirements survey, benchmark surveys, interviews and questionnaires with internal departments, and the knowledge of experts, we identified 10 social issues (megatrends) that are relevant to Lacto Japan Group and examined their impact on Lacto Japan Group's sustainable growth in terms of both "risks" and "opportunities".

-• We evaluated the importance of social issues that are highly relevant to Lacto Japan from the two perspectives of "importance to Lacto Japan" and "importance to stakeholders" and created a materiality map.
+• We evaluated the importance of social issues that are highly relevant to Lacto Japan Group from the two perspectives of "importance to Lacto Japan Group" and "importance to stakeholders" and created a materiality map.

 • Regarding the materiality matrix reflecting the scoring results of STEP 2, we held an internal workshop to discuss its relevance and importance to the business again.